Staying at Ramada Resort by Wyndham Kochi in Kerala, India – A Review

 And to keep you from getting bored, you can rent kayaks or take a speed boat tour to explore the backwaters.There is also an activity room with table football, mini golf and table tennis facilities.

-Overall, I loved my stay at Ramada Resort Kochi.
+Overall, I loved my stay at Ramada Resort by Wyndham Kochi.
 The rooms, amenities and services were first class.
 Ramada is a huge name in the hotel game and a familiar name that I consider synonymous with luxury.
 Hopefully if I get to come back to Kerala soon, I can return to the Resort, but if not, I’ll definitely be considering a Ramada Resort in another location.

 Have you been to Kerala, India?
 What hotels would you recommend?